patching...

 Hefferon described some past student projects with a mixture of awe and respect.

 "You never know what is going to interest them.
 One year, a student who had a personal experience with someone with schizophrenia wrote a screenplay of their life story.
 She neded up filming it—casting it, hiring actors, the whole thing.
-Another student took the idea of oral histories and collected the stories of a group of immigrants through Neighbors Link—and the organization is now trying to help the student get the anthology published," she said.
+Another student took the idea of oral histories and collected the stories of a group of immigrants through —and the organization is now trying to help the student get the anthology published," she said.

-What struck Hefferon about the results of Mitchell's work was the pressure students seem to face to stay linked with one another—that they participate in Facebook out of fear—a fear of what they are missing or of what might be said about them if they are not online, a theme she said was explored at the fall Family University event.
+What struck Hefferon about the results of Mitchell's work was the pressure students seem to face to stay linked with one another—that they participate in Facebook out of fear—a fear of what they are missing or of what might be said about them if they are not online, a theme she said was explored at the

 Those findings also interested Dr. Christopher Griffin, who helped Mitchell design her study.
 Griffin directs the guidance program at John Jay, has training in research methodologies and oversees a district-wide task force on bullying.